Kenan Distinguished Professor for Teaching Excellence in Early Judaism

 Magness has participated on 20 different excavations in Israel and Greece, including co-directing the 1995 excavations in the Roman siege works at Masada.
 From 2003-2007 she co-directed excavations in the late Roman fort at Yotvata, Israel.
 Since 2011, Magness has directed excavations at Huqoq in Galilee (www.huqoq.org).

-Magness received a 2016-2017 National Endowment for the Humanities (NEH) Public Scholar Award for work on Masada: A New History.
+Magness received a 2016-2017 National Endowment for the Humanities (NEH) Public Scholar Award for work on Masada: From Jewish Revolt to Modern Myth.
 Her other awards include a fellowship from the American Council of Learned Societies and a fellowship in Byzantine Studies at Dumbarton Oaks in Washington, D.C.
 (1997-98); a National Endowment for the Humanities (NEH) Fellowship for College Teachers and a Skirball Visiting Fellowship at the Oxford Centre for Hebrew and Jewish Studies (2000-2001); a Fulbright Lecturing Award through the United States-Israel Educational Foundation at the Institute of Archaeology at the Hebrew University of Jerusalem (spring 2005); a fellowship at the School for Historical Studies at the Institute for Advanced Study in Princeton, NJ (2007-2008); and a Chapman Family Faculty Fellowship at the Institute for the Arts and Humanities at the University of North Carolina at Chapel Hill (2010-2011).

-Magness is now President of the Archaeological Institute of America (AIA) (2017-2019).
+Magness is now President of the Archaeological Institute of America (AIA) (Jan.
+2017-Jan.
+2020).
 She is also a member of the Managing Committee of the American School of Classical Studies at Athens, and has been a member of the Board of Trustees of the W.F.
 Albright Institute of Archaeological Research in Jerusalem (and past Vice-President), the Governing Board of the AIA, and the Board of Trustees of the American Schools of Oriental Research.
 Magness has served as President of the North Carolina Society of the AIA and the Boston Society of the AIA.

 For a complete CV, click here.